VH-EAN. Douglas C-47A-1-DK. c/n 12187.

 Sold to Bush Pilots Airways Ltd - October 1981

-Ferried Port Morseby-Cairns where aircraft was used as a source of parts by Air Queensland
+Ferried Port Moresby - Cairns where the aircraft was used as a source of parts by Air Queensland

-Aircraft subsequently mounted on a pole outside the terminal at Cairns Airport in Air Queensland colors
+Aircraft subsequently mounted on a pole outside the terminal at Cairns Airport in Air Queensland livery - 1984

 Displayed carrying registration marks 'VH-BPA'